flowtoolz/flowtoolz.github.io/_posts/2019-09-27-the-reasons-for-why-i-hate-xcode-interface-builder.md

    For example, the [dependencies](https://www.flowtoolz.com/2019/08/26/code-structure-is-determined-by-dependencies.html) between Swift types and IB artifacts are not implied by the intended user interface.
 Nor do they follow from the required technology, considering that the IB's abstractions are hardly a thin veneer over the respective UI framework (UIKit, AppKit).
 So those dependencies structure the project in a way that *is untrue to its supposed meaning*.

    Also, user interfaces are hierarchically composed, so the project's artifacts representing the UI should reflect that structure.
 IB files can indeed do that, yet they store everything in a format that is only transparent to the IB itself and opaque in all other contexts.
-This means, in many contexts (most notably with git), the IB artifacts *don't tell the truth about UI structure*.
+This means, in many contexts (most notably with git), IB artifacts *don't tell the truth about UI structure*.

 5. **[Complexity increases quadratically](https://en.wikipedia.org/wiki/Binomial_coefficient):** The number of potential pairwise friction points between `N` moving parts is `(N^2 - N) / 2`.
 While 5 technologies can have 10 friction points, 6 technologies can already have 15: